wsteadman/Steadman-Data-Science-Portfolio/MLStreamlitApp/README.md

 **Using the App**
 - Upload or choose a demoset dataset
+- Select which column you want to predict (target variable)
 - Adjust model parameters using the sliders and checkboxes in the sidebar to see how they affect performance
 - Compare both models to determine which works best for your specific dataset

 **Troubleshooting**
 - If you have errors, ensure your data is in CSV format
-- Ensure that the target variable is binary and located in the last column
+- Ensure that the target variable is binary
 - If models perform poorly, try adjusting parameters or consider if your dataset needs more preprocessing

 ## Required Libraries 📚